 GNOME Boxes (Flatpak)

 GNOME Boxes is free and open-source software that is very easy to use and makes it simple to create and manage virtual machines by abstracting many options.
 GNOME Boxes, on the other hand, is targeted towards a typical desktop end-user who wants either a very safe and easy way to try out new operating systems or new (potentially unstable) versions of their favorite operating system(s), or needs to connect to a remote machine (home-office connection being a typical use-case).
-For this reason, GNOME Boxes does not provide many advanced options to tweak virtual machines virt-manager provides.
-Instead, GNOME Boxes focuses on getting things working out of the box with very little input from the user.
+For this reason, GNOME Boxes does not offer many of the advanced options that virt-manager provides for tweaking virtual machines.
+Instead, GNOME Boxes focuses on getting things working out of the box with minimal user input.

-GNOME Boxes is available as a Flatpak and can be installed from Flathub.
+GNOME Boxes is available as a Flatpak from Flathub.

 To install GNOME Boxes in Nitrux, do the following.